magomimmo/modern-cljs/doc/tutorial-13.md

 $ lein ring server-headless # in a new terminal
 ```

-Visit [login-dbg.html][7] page and repeat all the interactiion tests we
+Visit [login-dbg.html][7] page and repeat all the interaction tests we
 executed in the [latest tutorial][14].
-Remeber to first disabled the JS
+Remember to first disable the JS
 of the browser.

 When you submit the [login-dbg.html][7] page you should receive a `Please